Ha-L0/Ha-L0.github.io/_posts/2022-01-30-[H4]-Proving-Grounds-Practice-hawat.md

 ...
 ```

 The final `SQL` query is built with the variable `priority` which is integrated as user input without any sanitization.
+This `POST` request seem to be 'hidden' in the context of black box testing, as we were not able identify it by going through the application earlier.

+> This emphasizes the importance of code review and how it usally is more reliable then a simple black box test.
+{: .prompt-info }

 ### vulnerable post request
 ```http